CCI-DA/SQL_challenge/README.md

 > 1. Open the .sql files in Visual Studio Code or SSMS.
 > 2. Execute the scripts against your SQL Server instance.

+# License
+>This project is for personal learning and practice.